phalcon/documentation/docs/application-cli.md

 );
 ```

-For array definitions, the class named by `className` is resolved from the container and its `registerAutoloaders()`
-and `registerServices()` methods are called automatically.
-For closure definitions, the closure body is responsible
-for any service registration; `registerAutoloaders()` and `registerServices()` are not called.
+For array definitions, the class named by `className` is resolved from the container and its `registerAutoloaders()` and `registerServices()` methods are called automatically.
+For closure definitions, the closure body is responsible for any service registration; `registerAutoloaders()` and `registerServices()` are not called.

 A module name that was never registered raises `Phalcon\Application\Exceptions\ModuleNotRegistered`.
-A definition that
-is neither an array nor a `Closure` raises `Phalcon\Cli\Console\Exceptions\InvalidModuleDefinition`.
-As of 5.15 that
-exception names the offending module and the reason it was rejected.
+A definition that is neither an array nor a `Closure` raises `Phalcon\Cli\Console\Exceptions\InvalidModuleDefinition`.
+That exception names the offending module and the reason it was rejected.

 ### Methods